Saxenda

 -

 Your doctor will talk you through your treatment plan.
-Your dose will increase as your body gets used to the treatment until you reach the maintenance dose of 3mg a day.
+Your dose will increase as your body gets used to the treatment until you reach the highest dose of 3mg a day.
 You should only keep taking Saxenda if you have lost at least 5% of your body weight after being on the maintenance dose for 12 weeks.

-Always read the instructions included within your Saxenda packet or follow this guide before administering Saxenda for the first time.
+Always read the instructions included within your Saxenda packet or follow this guide before taking Saxenda for the first time.
 If you are blind or have poor eyesight, you should get someone to help you.

-Select your dose
+Setting your dose

 Check your dose against your treatment plan, to make sure you are injecting the right amount of medicine into your body.
 The dose selector on your Saxenda pen can be turned backwards and forwards to reach the correct dose, up to a maximum of 3mg.
 There is a small window where you can read the dose.